-If you are looking for a striking kitchen to be installed late winter/early Spring 2021 this is the best time to plan it.
-Just ask for our brochures from Next125, Schuller and Callerton and we’ll post them to you so you can gather ideas and concepts.
+If you are looking for a striking kitchen to be installed in Spring or Summer 2021, this is the best time to plan it.
+Just download our brochures from the Next125, Schuller and Callerton collection pages so you can gather ideas and concepts.

-Please contact us to make a personal appointment for December and we’ll open the showroom just for you.
+Please contact us to make a personal appointment and we’ll have an online consultation.

 When we reopen we will once again ensure social distancing, hand sanitiser, appropriate PPE and a showroom cleaning schedule between customers.
 Our installations are continuing during lockdown with safety measures in place.